 Is it dangerous on the road?

-We haven’t had any injuries in previous years, but nevertheless, you’ll need to sign a volunteer waiver for the season and a roster for each evening.
+We’ve had zero injuries in previous years, but nevertheless, you’ll need to sign a volunteer waiver for the season and a roster for each evening.

 Children?

 Kids are very nimble at catching frogs and have a great time doing this, but they need lots of supervision and have short attention spans.
 We have to be very quiet and not move around too much so as not scare the frogs, and that's hard for kids.
 They also don’t last out there very long, and we need to count on you to stay at least until nine.
 So….sorry, but no kids under the age of 13.
-If you have a teenager who can be very patient and quiet, and really wants to give this a try, let me know and we will see how it goes.
+If you can convince us that your older teenager can be patient and quiet, really wants to give this a try, AND YOU CAN COMMIT to providing transportation or coming out with them, a team leader may be willing to sign them up

 Questions?

-Feel free to ask them by emailing or calling me, but there will also be lots of time to ask questions when you get on site.
+Feel free to ask them by emailing, but there will also be lots of time to ask questions when you get on site.